 - Gym and health care memberships

-You are eligible for Medicare Part D coverage if you are
+You're eligible for Medicare Part D coverage if you're:

-Medicare FAQS: Can I get any of Medicare Part D's costs waived?
+Can I Get Any of Medicare Part D's Costs Waived?

-- Have an income level that does not reach above 149% of the federal poverty level; or
+- Have an income level that does not reach above 149 percent of the federal poverty level; or

-- Use a pharmacy who waives copayments for those under a certain income.
-Ask your pharmacy if it participates in this program
+- Use a pharmacy that waives copayments for those under a certain income (ask your pharmacy if it participates in this program).